 Figure 2.
 The conceptual model of the food web structure formed the basis of our linear inverse model (LIM).
-See section “Structure” for description.
 95

 Figure 3 Water temperature profile for each cruise of the two sites.
 96

 Figure 4.
 Light transmission profile for each cruise of the two sites.
 97